SKA-ScienceDataProcessor/RC/manual.md

       - title: Development
         url: /dev/

-If you you want to reference an external web page from the menu add word `external: true` after the link.
+If you want to reference an external web page from the menu add word `external: true` after the link.
 For more details, see the theme documentation below.

 ### Adding page

 To add a new page, simply create a file called `your_new_page.md` and add the following preamble at the beginning of the page:

     ---
     layout: page
     permalink: /your_new_page_url/
     title: Page Title
     description: "Radio Cortex Development Page"
     tags: [RC, Development]
     share: true
     ---

-Don't start page or permalink with underscore.
+**Pro-tip:** Don't start page or permalink with underscore.
+{: .notice}

 ### Links to downloads